microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/multivaluelegacyextendedproperty_post_multivalueextendedproperties.md

 ## Request body

-Provide a JSON body of each [singleValueLegacyExtendedProperty](../resources/singleValueLegacyExtendedProperty.md) object in the
+Provide a JSON body of each [multiValueLegacyExtendedProperty](../resources/multiValueLegacyExtendedProperty.md) object in the
-**singleValueExtendedProperties** collection property of the resource instance.
+**multiValueExtendedProperties** collection property of the resource instance.

-When creating an extended property in a _new_ resource instance, in addition to the new **singleValueExtendedProperties** collection, provide a JSON representation of that resource instance (that is, a [message](../resources/message.md), [mailFolder](../resources/mailfolder.md), [event](../resources/event.md), etc.)
+When creating an extended property in a _new_ resource instance, in addition to the new **multiValueExtendedProperties** collection, provide a JSON representation of that resource instance (that is, a [message](../resources/message.md), [mailFolder](../resources/mailfolder.md), [event](../resources/event.md), etc.)

 ## Response